samarth-robo/stock_basket_tracker/README.md

     "VOO": 0
 }
 ```
-You can set the fraction 0 to include a ticker for reference (e.g. `VOO` above).
+You can set the number 0 to include a ticker for reference (e.g. `VOO` above).